siddharthkumarjha/siddharthkumarjha/README.md

 # Hello, I'm Siddharth! 👋

 - 🏫 I'm a CSE student at KIIT Bhubaneshwar, with a passion for open-source :octocat: and a love for driving cars. 🚗
-- 🌱 I'm an aspiring software engineer, and I'm proficient in C/C++, Python, Bash, HTML, and CSS.
+- 🌱 I'm an aspiring software engineer, and I'm proficient in C/C++, Python, Bash, JS, and CSS.
 - 👀 I'm also interested in web development, and have created a cool [custom CSS theme for Vivaldi](https://themes.vivaldi.net/themes/Qbnlj4pmJ2m) .
 - What I love?
 Ofc it's embedded coding.
 I love C and C++.
 Lately I have been learning Rust and assembly as well.